-Continental Cars or Japanese Cars: Which is Right for You?
+Continental Cars or Japanese cars - Which is Better - DirectAsia

 Continental and Japanese cars are among the top choices for Singaporeans looking to buy a new car.
 Both types have their own loyal fan bases depending on brand or origin.
 There are some stark differences between Continental and Japanese cars in regards to performance and price.
 In this article, DirectAsia Insurance will help you break down the differences between each type of car to make you come to a decision faster and easier.